Elektroney/Minecraft-Session-Passthrough/README.md

 ## Installation

 1. Download the Release file from the repository.
 2. Run `install.bat`.
-This will automatically do all necessary Steps needed.
+3. Select the new version under `Installations` press `New Installation` and select `Session Passthrough`.
+4. Select your installion on the left side on the `Play` Tab.
 ## Usage
 Upon running the minecraft client, the client will try running the filepath to an executable given by `run.cfg` in the `.minecraft` folder.\
 IMPORTANT! `run.cfg` needs to have a filepath not any commands, it is not a bash / batch script!